BhaktiRaval/CI_CD-pipeline-instructions/README.md

 ) - latest image will be shown that deployed kubectl get pods (all pods should be in running state)

-run below commands to get deploment url kubectl get svc (vote         NodePort    10.0.69.180    <none>        8080:31000/TCP   3h20m) (get port number of vote service = 31000) kubectl get node -o wide (get external ip address =   172.206.194.130  ) final url = 172.206.194.130:31000
+run below commands to get final url where project is deployed kubectl get svc (vote         NodePort    10.0.69.180    <none>        8080:31000/TCP   3h20m) (get port number of vote service = 31000) kubectl get node -o wide (get external ip address =   172.206.194.130  ) final url = 172.206.194.130:31000